-- (a) The Audit Committee shall comprise a minimum of three (3) members, of which a majority must be independent directors. - (b) All members of the Audit Committee shall be non-executive directors. - (c) At least one (1) member of the Audit Committee shall be a member of the Malaysian Institute of Accountants or a person who fulfils the requirements of the Listing Requirements. - (d) The Chairman of the Audit Committee shall be an Independent Director. - (e) All members of the Audit Committee shall hold office only for so long as they serve as Directors of the Company.
+- (a) The Audit Committee shall comprise a minimum of three (3) members and the Audit Committee should comprise solely of independent directors. - (b) All members of the Audit Committee shall be non-executive directors. - (c) At least one (1) member of the Audit Committee shall be a member of the Malaysian Institute of Accountants or a person who fulfils the requirements of the Listing Requirements. - (d) The Chairman of the Audit Committee shall be Chairman of the board. - (e) All members of the Audit Committee shall hold office only for so long as they serve as Directors of the Company.